-- Cheese cloth or coffee filters
+- Cheesecloth or coffee filters

-Now that we have the necessary items we can begin.
-Start by plugging in your crock-pot and turning it to high.
-Some people like to use low so it doesn’t burn or turn the lard brown, but I have never had this happen.
-Next, start chopping your fat into chunks as shown below and put them in the crock-pot.
-Just to let you know, not all the fat will fit into the crock-pot at one time.
-Do not worry about that, I will explain as we go along.
+- Now that you have the necessary items, it’s time to begin.
+Start by plugging in your crockpot and turning it to high.
+Some people like to use the low setting, so it doesn’t burn or turn the lard brown, but I have never had this happen.
+However, I am constantly in the kitchen watching it.
+If you think you will be in and out, set it to low.

-Once the crock-pot is filled and you are able to put the lid back on, you can walk away for a good 2 hours or until the fat starts to break down into liquid lard.
+- Once the crockpot is full of chopped fat, put the lid on.
+At this point, you can let it sit for a good 2 hours or until the fat starts to break down into liquid lard.

-As show in the picture below the lard has started to break down and you are able to start scooping the liquid lard from the top and pour it into the jar.
-This is the process you will do over and over, replacing the full jar with an empty one as needed.
+- Once the lard has started to break down and you are able to start scooping the liquid lard from the top, do so and pour it into the jar.
+This process you will do over and over, replacing the full jar with an empty one as needed.

-- We use the lard for pies, biscuits for anything you would use store-bought lard for.
-The flavor of home-made is so much better than store-bought though and your pie crusts will be incredible!
+- We use the lard for pies, biscuits, or anything you would use store-bought lard for.
+The flavor of home-made is so much better, and your pie crusts will flake and taste incredible!

 - After opening a jar, store it in the refrigerator.